VincentSe/HilbertProofs/README.md

 where `p(x <- t)` means the free substitution of variable `x` by term `t`.
 HilbertProofs checks that all variables of `t` remain free in `p(x <- t)`.

 The truth tables used in the checking of propositional tautologies are also hardcoded.
 For example, the truth table of implication is `(0 => 0) = 1, (0 => 1) = 1, (1 => 0) = 0, (1 => 1) = 1`.

+Propositional tautologies are checked by Boolean affectations of propositional variables, rather than by arbitrarily chosing a small subset of them as axioms.
+Then, any propositional tautology can serve as an axiom scheme in the first-order formal proofs.
+This allows for quicker propositional (ie Boolean) reasoning.
+See file math/Tautologies.fol.

 ## Conservative extensions, aka definitions